anngineery/nand2tetris/README.md

    - CPU needs a protocol (a set of rules) to talk to an I/O device.
 SW driver knows and handles this protocol
    - I/O device has a specific memeory location designated to itself to store its data
    - (ex) Mouse -> uses memory addr 12345 to store the last cursor position

+### Specifically, HACK Computer HW
+- Von Neumann architecture: same computer can be used for different objectives based on the program it's running (universality of computer)
+- Memory address space: 15 bits -> have 2^15 (32768 = 32k) locations in the memory
+- 16-bit machine -> meaning, word size is 16 bits.
+Registers store 16-bit values and data/instructions in the memory are also 16 bits